 - Measurements: I have pairs tagged 32, 34, and 35.
 They all measure about the same on the waist; stretching and shrinking is never quite predictable.
 Note that your 501s will fit a little bit higher on your waist than most contemporary jeans, so account for that.
 Personally, I take my 501s with a slightly smaller waist measurement than my other pairs.

 - Color: Gauging the color vintage Levi’s is a tough business.
 What looks to be deep indigo in a photo might turn out to be more of a medium stone wash.
 And what looks like high contrast fading may in fact just be light-wash throughout with the flash on.
 Look for photos taken in natural light or outdoors.
-Some sellers might say “Photo 4 is the best representation of color
+Some sellers might say “Photo 4 is the best representation of color.”
+Trust them.

 - Button Number: Levi’s made in the late 80s and 90s have a 3 digit number stamped on the top front button.
 If they were made in the USA, the number begins with a 5.

 - “Dark”: If you’re looking for jeans with a lot of life left, go with this; it will turn up more results than “indigo” and truly raw versions (with the tags on) will be around $200.